kamyabnazari/color-eater/README.md

 ## The Project

-A simple demo project for mobile games in Godot called Color Eater is there for you to use it as a reference project on creating:
+A simple demo project for mobile games in Godot called Color Eater.
+It is there for it to be used as a reference project on mobile game creation.
+This project showcases how to achieve many features in Godot.

+Features:

 UI, Score System, Character Selection System, Button System/Animation, Music/Sound-Effects/Vibration Toggles, Scene changes and a simple game with particle system for you to understand the game loop and how those informations are saved on mobile.